Print

 No reviews

 This family-favorite recipe for broiled salmon brings together the perfect balance of flavors—crispy, tender salmon topped with a tangy, creamy mustard sauce and a hint of fresh tarragon.
 The mustard sauce, passed down through generations, adds a zesty kick that perfectly complements the rich fish.
 Whether you’re making it for a special family dinner or a weeknight meal, this dish brings both comfort and sophistication to the table.
+Make the mustard sauce in advance for a quick weeknight meal!

 Ingredients